Shippable/docs/sources/provision/tutorial/provision-aws-vpc-ansible.md

 #####1a.
 Add **AWS Keys** Integration

 To be able to interact with AWS, we need to add the `drship_aws` integration.
+Your AWS credentials are securely stored in this integration, and you can extract them in your job when needed.

 Detailed steps on how to add an AWS Keys Integration are [here](/platform/integration//aws-keys/#creating-an-account-integration).
 Make sure you name the integration `drship_aws` since that is the name we're using in our sample automation scripts.